 - Respect for mutual learning between institutions of higher education and communities

-- The application of standards of excellence to community engagement work
+- Application of standards of excellence to community engagement work

-- The aspiration for diversity in both our membership and our approach to civic engagement
+- Aspiration for diversity in both membership and approach to civic engagement

 - Scholarly recognition of the value of service and action in teaching and research

 - Expand higher education civic engagement programs through teaching, research, and public service

 - Apply higher education standards of excellence and peer review to community engagement

 - Foster partnerships between institutions of higher education and communities to empower groups and individuals to tackle societal issues and shape the future of higher education

 - Facilitate the creation of regional networks of universities dedicated to civic engagement

 The Network is guided by an elected Steering Committee of 13 members.
 Ten are current or former heads of higher education institutions and three are heads of national or regional higher education networks for university civic engagement.
 The 2017 Steering Committee members represent 11 countries.
 Our secretariat is based in the Tisch College of Civic Life at Tufts University in Medford, Massachusetts, United States of America.

 The beginning of this millennium witnessed a global trend toward greater engagement of universities with their communities, characterized by systemic efforts to mobilize the expertise and person power of these institutions to address pressing societal needs.
 However, there was limited international coordination and exchange on such issues among the heads of universities.